RAPTOR: Practical Numerical Profiling of Scientific Applications: Discussion and Outlook

 \subsection{Current Limitations}

 For our proof-of-concept, we omitted a few quality-of-life features.
-For example, not all elementary functions are implemented, but adding additional functions is trivial if MPFR already supports them, otherwise minor engineering is required. \tool{} does not truncate function calls to external, pre-compiled libraries\footnote{This can be mitigated by making the function definitions available, either by providing source code or static libraries compiled with link-time optimization (LTO).} or calls to dynamic function pointers.
-We have not tested OpenMP support or thread-safety in general, original \fp{} operands have to be FP32 or FP64, and we do not support handwritten vector assembly.
-These limitations can be overcome with small engineering effort.\todo{Ivan: overcoming the handwritten assembly limitation is not low effort and I don't believe is a valid strategy, TODO think of better phrasing} As shown in \cref{lst:usage}, the user has to manually change a few lines of code.
+For example, not all elementary functions are implemented, but adding additional functions is trivial if MPFR already supports them. \tool{} does not truncate function calls to external, pre-compiled libraries\footnote{This can be mitigated by making the function definitions available, either by providing source code or static libraries compiled with link-time optimization (LTO).} or calls to dynamic function pointers.
+We have not tested thread-safety in general, original \fp{} operands have to be FP16, FP32, or FP64, and we do not support handwritten vector assembly.
+Limitations outside of supporting handwritten assembly can be overcome with small engineering effort.
+As shown in \cref{lst:raptor_op_usage}, the user has to manually change a few lines of code to use scoped truncation.
 To improve the user experience, \tool{} can be enhanced for easier region annotation (e.g. \verb|#pragma trunc...|) and to support function filtering using a configuration file (similar to profilers).
 Programming languages other than C/C++ and Fortran could be supported if they lower to LLVM IR.
 Lastly, our truncation parameters are compile-time constants, but deciding the truncation level at runtime can be achieved by compiling multiple function pointers for different truncations and conditionally using them.